5T33Z0/OC-Little-Translated/P_OpCore_Simplify/README.md

 ## Usage Example

 I've tried OpCore Simplify on one my Ivy Bridge laptop which requires quite a complex configuration to boot macOS 13 and newer.
-Below, I've explained how I did, so you can check out for yourself if you wanr to try it how you can use it.
+Below, I've explained how I did, so you can check out for yourself if you want to try it how you can use it.

 > [!CAUTION]